-While they may be digital natives, Zoomers are not bound to shopping solely online.
+While they may be digital natives, Zoomers don’t shop solely online.
 According to Global Web Index, 48% of Zoomers prefer to shop in brick-and-mortar stores, looking for immersive in-person experiences, exclusive promotions, and curated product displays.
-But don’t be fooled – even when they’re browsing in person, Zoomers are still connected to the digital world.
-While in stores, Gen Z shoppers are still accessing personalized discounts or coupons on their mobile devices and scanning items on their phones to skip the lines and check out through the brand’s app.
+But don’t be fooled – even when they’re browsing in person, Zoomers stay connected to the digital world.
+While in stores, Gen Z shoppers still access personalized discounts or coupons on their mobile devices and scan items on their phones to skip the lines and check out through the brand’s app.

 Online shopping trends